gtonkinhill/panaroo/docs/gettingstarted/installation.md

 # Installation

-Conda is the simplest way to install Panaurus and all its dependencies.
+Conda is the simplest way to install Panaroo and all its dependencies.

 ### Conda